LogoLogo

 See for more information on selecting a radar unit.

-The OPS243-A radar from OmniPreSense:
+The radar from :

 OmniPreSense’s OPS243 is complete short-range radar (SRR) solution providing motion detection, speed, direction, and range reporting.
 All radar signal processing is done on board and a simple API reports the processed data.